Skip to main content

 • Bad: “The party traveled to Eldoria…”

-• Keep Core Terminology Consistent: Try not to refer to the same group or location by multiple names in the same dump unless you explicitly state they are aliases.
+• Keep core terminology consistent: Try not to refer to the same group or location by multiple names in the same dump unless you explicitly state they are aliases.